headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

   show: true
   text: >-
-    Headforwards is a software development outsourcing company that builds strong relationships with our clients in order to deliver exceptional software.
+    Headforwards is a software development outsourcing company that builds strong relationships with their clients in order to deliver exceptional software.